Brazilian firms root for Chavez's man in Venezuela vote

 "In the near term, a Maduro win would be best," said Jose Augusto de Castro, head of Brazil's Foreign Trade Association.

-Brazil, the world's seventh largest economy, has emerged as regional powerbroker in Latin America with moderate center-left policies that it hopes can influence more stridently left-wing neighbors such as Venezuela.
+Brazil, the world's seventh largest economy, has emerged as regional powerbroker in Latin America with moderate centre-left policies that it hopes can influence more stridently left-wing neighbours such as Venezuela.

 With Brazil's economy slowing to a crawl, the last thing its entrepreneurs want to do is forfeit growing markets.

-Over the past decade, Brazil's exports to Venezuela soared by 533 percent to some $5 billion, making it Brazil's second largest market in Latin America after Argentina, both major buyers of Brazilian manufactured goods.
+Over the past decade, Brazil's exports to Venezuela soared by 533 percent to some $5 billion (3.29 billion pounds), making it Brazil's second largest market in Latin America after Argentina, both major buyers of Brazilian manufactured goods.
 Economists say Brazil's investments in Venezuela are around $20 billion.

 Venezuela, an oil producing nation that imports some 70 percent of its food, is now the third largest consumer of Brazilian beef and an important buyer of its chicken.